 Cryptosporidium is a microbial pathogen found in most surface water in the United States.
-The Army Corps of Engineers (ACOE) and Fairfax Water monitor for cryptosporidium in the Potomac River and Occoquan Reservoir every month.
-Cryptosporidium oocysts were detected in six samples collected by the ACOE from the Potomac River in January, February, May and October 2017 with concentrations ranging from 0.093 to 0.2790 oocysts/L. Fairfax Water source testing for Cryptosporidium concentrations were below the 0.075 oocysts/L threshold set by the EPA Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR Round 2).
+The ACOE monitors for cryptosporidium in the Potomac River and Occoquan Reservoir every month.
+Cryptosporidium oocysts were detected in eight samples collected by the ACOE from the Potomac River in February, March, April, June, and November 2018 with concentrations ranging from 0.093 to 0.350 oocysts/L.

-The water treatment process is designed to remove cryptosporidium by providing a multiple-barrier approach to chemically treat, filter, and disinfect source water and minimize the risk to public health; however, the most commonly used filtration methods cannot guarantee 100 percent removal.
+The water treatment process is designed to remove cryptosporidium by providing a multiple-barrier approach to chemically treat, filter, and disinfect source water and minimize the risk to public health; however, most commonly used filtration methods cannot guarantee 100 percent removal.
 Fairfax Water and the Army Corps of Engineers consistently maintain filtration processes in accordance with regulatory guidelines to maximize removal efficiency.